-Northside operates in a traditional classroom format and also offers an Honors Diploma.
-Honors studies are available in English, mathematics, and science.
+Northside also offers an Honors Diploma.
+Honors studies are available in English, mathematics, science, history, and Spanish.
 NCS offers a SC Minimum Requirements diploma but does not offer a Technical Preparatory course of study.
-Dual credit is available for some high school courses beginning with the 2018-19 school year.

 Rank in class is calculated at the end of the freshman year and every year thereafter.
 Dual Enrollment, Honors, College Preparatory, Academic Required, and Academic Elective courses are included.
 Non-academic requirements or electives are not considered in class rank.
-College Preparatory, Honors, and Dual Enrollment courses are weighted for GPA and class rank calculations.
+CP, Honors, and DE courses are weighted for GPA and class rank calculations.

-Iowa Test of Basic Skills, PSAT, SAT, ACT
+Iowa Test of Basic Skills, COGAT, PSAT, SAT, ACT

-Stanford Typical percentile ranking on total battery: 88th.
+ITBS Typical percentile ranking on total battery: 81st.